 Sometimes a single smell can bring flashbacks of a time, a place, a feeling, even years after you first smelt it.
 Some smells will stick with you forever, and when whiffed for only a split second, can conjure up many memories.
 Psychologists believe that, due to the way our brains interpret odours (which is different to the way they interpret sight, sound and touch), our sense of smell is a lot more successful in triggering emotions and memories.

 During my 28-and-a-bit years I’ve absorbed many of these “memory trigger” smells.
 The smell of a Witch™ tea tree stick always reminds me of a school French exchange to Rennes.
-The tropical scent of Herbal Essences shampoo when washing my hair always makes me think of holidays in Marbella with my girlfriends.
+The tropical scent of Herbal Essences shampoo when washing my hair always makes me think of holidays in Marbella when I was a teenager.
 And the dry, sweet aroma of a shisha pipe reminds me of the warm night air, sitting around the pool, chatting with new-found friends in Tunisia.

 And then there is the pungent, penetrating smell of urine, rotting flesh and stagnant water.
 It is the smell of Chouara tannery, and it’s one that cannot be easily forgotten.